mwarning/openwrt-examples/README.md

 make
 ```

-You can now flash your router using the right image file in bin/.
+You can now flash your router using the correct image file inside bin/targets.
+The *.ipk packages are located in bin/packages and can be installed e.g. using `opkg install myapp-0.1-1.ipk`.

-### Test program.
+### Test programs

 To test your program you need to login into your router (telnet or ssh).

+* myapp1:
-You can execute `myapp` or `/etc/init.d/myapp start` on the console.
+You can execute `myapp1` or `/etc/init.d/myapp1 start` on the console.
 The application will show a short message before it disconnects
 from the console and will run for 60 seconds as background process.

+* myapp2
+Or just call `myapp2` to start that program.